 Stevenage is planning on delivering over 7,500 new homes over the coming 20 years with half of these to be delivered in the Town Centre.
-The Stevenage Central Framework sets out our ambitious regeneration programme for the town centre and having just announced Mace as our development partner for the first phase, called SG1, construction is another step closer.
-SG1 will see over 1,000 new homes, shops, public spaces and a new community hub delivered.
+The Stevenage Central Framework sets out our ambitious regeneration programme for the town centre and with planning permission submitted by our development partner Mace for the first phase, called SG1, construction is another step closer.
+SG1 will see over 1,800 new homes, restaurant, commercial spaces, public spaces and a new community hub delivered.

 The Council has also entered into a partnership to redevelop part of Queensway in the town centre.
-The redevelopment will include mixed retail use, housing and leisure facilities, helping to regenerate this area of the town centre
+The £50million redevelopment will include mixed retail use, housing and leisure facilities, helping to regenerate this area of the town centre